 “Once upon a time (I don’t use the phrase loosely – I’m talking about 54 AD.), the vast lands of Rome were ruled by a powerful and ambitious ruler, Nero.
 He won battle after battle, conquered land after land, gaining fame for his prowess and power.
 One evening, weary and exhausted, Nero returned from the what he considered the biggest battle of his life.
 As dusk settled in, he decided that his victory merited a party.
 Lightbulbs being a luxury of the future, Nero was at a loss of how to brighten the evening, until, all of a sudden, he felt inspired.

 ‘Why not burn some waste?’ he thought.
-‘Why not burn the prisoners of the war?’
+‘Why not burn the prisoners of war?’

 And that’s what he did.
-The who’s who of Rome all arrived at the party, dancing and singing, chirping and cheering, while people along them morphed into melted flesh.”
+The who’s who of Rome all arrived at the party, dancing and singing, chirping and cheering, while people around them morphed into melted flesh.”

 It was through this story, that something in Alina shifted.
 She realised then, that the problem in the story was not Nero – there will always be Neros in the world.
 The problem, was his guests, who were dancing and singing while people died.
 Alina then raised the question, “Who is Nero’s guest?”, and realised that the finger pointed at her, and me, and you, and every person that has the power of making a difference, but instead, chooses to be indifferent.

 It was with this thought, that Mitti Café was born, with the hope of providing employment to the physically and mentally disabled.
 What started with a single employee – Kirti – in Hubli, is now the tale of 100+ hopeful men and women, who have found their niche under Alina.